Dr. Matthew Riordan, PT, DPT, OCS

 Paul received his clinical Doctorate in Physical Therapy from Mercy College in Dobbs Ferry, New York.
 He also holds a Bachelor’s Degree in Exercise Science from Rutgers University.
 He has worked in various medical settings, from acute care hospital pediatrics to out-patient adult orthopedics.

-Paul is a Certified Golf Fitness Instructor and Golf Medical Professional from the Titleist Performance Institute.
+Paul is a Certified Golf Fitness Instructor and Level 3 Golf Medical Professional from the Titleist Performance Institute.
 He has extensive experience in the evaluation and treatment of musculoskeletal, neuromuscular, orthopedic and vestibular diagnoses.
 He is also a member of the American Physical Therapy Association.
 He prides himself in clinical problem solving and applying evidence-based rehabilitation interventions, while educating and involving his patients in a proactive therapeutic program.
 He strives to empower his patients to return to pain-free function, as well as sports and recreational activities.

 In his free time he enjoys golf, yoga, Pilates, and trying out new ways to exercise and keep moving.